tuxnam/Blog/_posts/2023-10-08-Quishing-Computer-Vision.md

 Most modern email security solutions generally offer a detonation capability for emails, in addition to any of the above detections, which allows them to analyze emails in a sandbox for further investigation.
 Detonation can trigger attachments, follow URL redirections, examine email content and compare multiple signatures that are usually hosted, maintained and updated by the security provider.
 However, QR Codes are simple images that do not pose any obvious threat (from a signature perspective) and that most security solutions, at the time of writing, are not able to detect efficiently. <br />

 The latter is not entierly correct, a few existing vendors will detect Quishing based on the above bullets (mainly IOCs), some of them are also trying to detect and read QR Codes already in attachments, but this has some limitations. <br />
-QRCode detection generally works by decoding an image based on QRCode ISO standard: <a href='https://www.iso.org/standard/62021.html'>ISO 18004:2015</a> The standard defines the requirements for the symbology known as QR Code.
-It specifies the QR Code characteristics, data character encoding methods, symbol formats, dimensional characteristics, error correction rules, reference decoding algorithm, production quality requirements, and user-selectable application parameters.
-It is however possible to deviate slighly from these specifications and still having a QRCode which most QRCode application readers will be able to decode, or find ways to be undetected by most QRCode reading libraries but still being able to be read by a mobile device camera.
+QR Code detection generally works by decoding an image based on QR Code ISO standard: <a href='https://www.iso.org/standard/62021.html'>ISO 18004:2015</a> The standard defines the requirements for the symbology known as QR Code.
+It specifies the QR Code characteristics, data character encoding methods, symbol formats, dimensional characteristics, error correction rules, reference decoding algorithm, production quality requirements, and user-selectable application parameters.<br /> It is however possible to deviate slighly from the specification and still obtain a mobile readable QR Code, or find ways to be undetected by most QR Code reading libraries but still being able to be read by a native mobile device camera or specific QR code reading application (it is also recommended to advise users to use the native reader rather than any 3rd party application).

-For instance, take a random QRCode analyzer online, it will be able to decode most of the QRCodes you would challenge him too and return the encoded string, but what about this one:
+For instance, if I take a random QR Code analyzer online, it will be able to decode most of the QR Codes you would challenge him too and return the encoded string, but what about this one:

 <p>
 <img src="https://github.com/tuxnam/Blog/assets/18376283/d3644f52-e12e-4e2e-b69c-9c0806ade701" width="198px" />&nbsp;&nbsp;<img src="https://github.com/tuxnam/Blog/assets/18376283/53beda1c-0964-4f96-85ec-6657f42c0de1" width="650px" />
 </p>

-And, yet, scanning the same image with your mobile device result in the QRCode being decoded:
+And, yet, scanning the same image with your mobile device result in the QR Code being decoded:

 <img src="https://github.com/tuxnam/Blog/assets/18376283/1019d33e-9169-4286-ab07-f6b1e0501756" width="225px" />
 <br />